covertool/covertool/README.md

 Standalone:

-1. Build command line script
+1. Build command line script (WARNING: EUnit test for plugin may fail for OTP =< 17.3, due to a bug in `cover` app)

         $ make